Endorse Ruben Gallego for Senate

 Meet Ruben

-Ruben Gallego is the son of an immigrant mother from Colombia and an immigrant father from Mexico.
-He grew up poor in Chicago raised by his mother along with his three sisters.
-Ruben deployed to Iraq in 2005 where his company saw some of the hardest fighting of the war.
-He was elected to the Arizona State House in 2010 and the U.S. House in 2014 where he has served as a voice for veterans and working families.
-Ruben is married and lives in South Phoenix with his wife Sydney, son Michael and soon-to-be newborn.
+Ruben Gallego is the son of immigrants who was raised by a single mom on a secretary’s pay alongside his three sisters.
+Growing up, he worked whatever job he could find to help support his family— at a pizza joint, construction sites, and a meatpacking plant — before earning a spot at Harvard.
+Ruben deployed to Iraq in 2005 where his company saw some of the highest casualties of the war.
+A Marine combat veteran, Ruben was elected to the Arizona State House in 2010 and the U.S. House in 2014 where he has served as a voice for Arizona’s veterans, hardworking families, and seniors for over a decade.
+Ruben is married and lives in South Phoenix with his wife Sydney, son Michael and daughter Isla.

 Early years